automerge/automerge-classic/README.md

 ### Persisting a document

-`Automerge.save(doc)`serializes the state of Automerge document`doc`to a bit array (Uint8Array), which you can write to disk.
+`Automerge.save(doc)`serializes the state of Automerge document`doc`to a byte array (Uint8Array), which you can write to disk.
 The array contains an encoding of the full change history of the document (a bit like a git repository).

-`Automerge.load(bitArray)`unserializes an Automerge document from a bit array that was produced by`Automerge.save()`.
+`Automerge.load(bitArray)`unserializes an Automerge document from a byte array that was produced by`Automerge.save()`.

 > ### Note: Specifying `actorId`
 >